NirantK/awesome-project-ideas/README.md

 **Automatic Text Summarization**
 - Can you create a summary with the major points of the original document?
 - Abstractive (write your own summary) and Extractive (select pieces of text from original) are two popular approaches
-- Dataset: [CNN and DailyMail News Pieces](http://cs.nyu.edu/~kcho/DMQA/) by Google Deepmind
+- Dataset: [CNN and DailyMail News Pieces](http://cs.nyu.edu/~kcho/DMQA/) by Google Deep Mind

 **Copy-cat Bot**
 - Generate plausible new text which looks like some other text